This cold zucchini soup is so refreshing for summer. Mixed with a little bit of cream and lots of herbs, it’s flavorful and easy.

 Some of these are fairly common, but I encourage you to pick up a spice or herb you’ve never tried before next time you go to the store.
 It may open up some exciting options for you!

-This soup was also inspired by my trip to France and an overabundance of zucchini this summer season.
+This chilled zucchini soup was also inspired by an overabundance of this popular summer vegetable (I tend to get a little overzealous at the farmers market).
 Make your bouquet garni with whatever herbs you’d like!
 I had parsley, bay leaf, and thyme on hand so that’s what I went with.

-A wonderful starter or a light summer meal, this creamy soup has major flavor that's highlighted with fresh herbs.
+A wonderful starter or a light summer meal, this creamy vegetable soup has major flavor that's highlighted with fresh herbs.
+It's best served as a light appetizer or with crusty bread.

 - 3 shallots, roughly chopped